 The East District is one of 4 districts in the Eastern Pennsylvania Conference of The United Methodist Church.
 The East District Superintendent is The Rev. Tracy Bass.
 The District Lay Leader is Mrs. Karen Fisher.

 The East District’s 96 churches are engaged in their mission to make disciples of Jesus Christ for the transformation of the world both in their own communities and around the globe.

-Communities in the East District include: Ambler, Bensalem, Bristol, Doylestown, Fallsington, Glenside, Hatboro, Huntingdon Valley, Ivyland, Jarrettown, Jenkintown, Langhorne, Levittown, Morrisville, Newtown, Penns Park, Philadelphia (Northeast and Northwest), Trevose, Warminster, Warrington, Willow Grove, and Yardley.
+Communities in the new East District include: Ambler, Bensalem, Bristol, Conshohocken, Doylestown, Fallsington, Glenside, Hatboro, Huntingdon Valley, Ivyland, Jarrettown, Jenkintown, Lafayette Hill, Langhorne, Lansdale, Levittown, Morrisville, New Berlinville, New Hanover, Newtown, Norristown, Penns Park, Perkasie, Philadelphia, Springtown, Telford, Trevose, Warminster, Warrington, Willow Grove, Woxall, Yardley, and Zionsville.

 It has come to our attention that some of our churches have received a letter from United Methodist Insurance offering property and casualty coverage.
 Please discard this letter!
 All churches in the Eastern Pennsylvania Conference have property and liability insurance through Church Mutual Insurance Company.
 To access church insurance coverage contact information, click Journal and scroll down to page 712.